espruino/EspruinoDocs/puck/Puck Quick Start.md

 Getting Started
 ===============

+First, peel the silicone cover off your Puck.js and tip the circuit board out.
+On the back you'll find a platic tab in the battery that you need to pull out to power up your Puck.

+Next, re-assemble.
+To make sure the button can click you need to put the battery facing down, with the silver shield facing towards the 'shelf' in the case.

 Once you've got power on your Puck.js it'll start doing two things:

 * Advertising itself on Bluetooth Low Energy